alex2young/alex2young.github.io/_posts/2024-05-30-Badiou and Happiness.md

 title: Badiou and Happiness
 ---

-2023 was a year marked by intensive reading.
-In the latter part of the year, as the golden autumn breeze of New England gave way to a chilling winter gale, I borrowed "Happiness" from MIT’s Hayden Library.
-This was my introduction to Alain Badiou, and, unsurprisingly, led me to Gilles Deleuze's "Nietzsche and Philosophy" shortly thereafter. <!--more-->
+2023 was a year marked by intensive reading.<!--more--> In the latter part of the year, as the golden autumn breeze of New England gave way to a chilling winter gale, I borrowed "Happiness" from MIT’s Hayden Library.
+This was my introduction to Alain Badiou, and, unsurprisingly, led me to Gilles Deleuze's "Nietzsche and Philosophy" shortly thereafter.

 ### Two Poles
 It is only fair to apprehend the recent developments in Western philosophy through the opposing poles of Badiou and Deleuze.
 Their philosophies diverge significantly: Badiou focuses on concepts such as Rejection, Interruption, Subjectivation, and Twoness, while Deleuze espouses Affirmation, Continuity, Life, and Multiplicity.